 e.
 Requests to change divisions must be submitted on or prior to May 1st.
 Clubs submitting requests after the May 1st deadline may be charged an amount as determined by the LMB.

 f.
-All players (including call-ups) who are registered on an OCSL team in an open age division must be at least 16 years old by January 1 of that calendar year.
+All players (including call-ups) who are registered on an OCSL team in an open age division must be at least 16 years old by January 1 of that calendar year with the following exception:

 g.
 Clubs may only have one team in the Premier Division.
 In the case where a club had two teams in Premier prior to 2010, they are grandfathered until one is relegated at which time said club will fall under the new rules.

 5. Team withdrawals must be in writing and filed with the OCSL secretary.

 a.
 Teams that are withdrawn after May 1st and before May 14th (inclusive) shall be liable for the full league team entry fee established for the category/division in which they have been entered plus an administrative fee of $500.
 The Club's liability will include any unpaid and outstanding balance due on the above but will not include any unused part of prepaid referee fees.

 b.
 Teams that are withdrawn after May 15th(inclusive) shall be liable for the full league team entry fee established for the category/division in which they have been entered plus an administrative fee of a minimum of $500 to a maximum of $1000 subject to review by the LMB.
 The Club's liability will include any unpaid and outstanding balance due on the above but will not include any unused part of prepaid referee fees.

 6. Each team will be identified only by its Club name and/or by the addition of a simple name, colour, letter or number, except in the case of conflict between teams of the same club.